Stephen Parcell

 Research / Practice Interests

 Prof. Parcell's general research areas are architectural history, theory, and design.
 Research studies have focused on historical definitions of architecture, alliances between architecture and other disciplines, and tensions between architectural representations and the world at large.
 Philosophically, these studies are grounded in hermeneutics: how architecture is engaged and interpreted.
-New research is translating primary health care principles into architectural situations.
+His current research is on relations between medicine and architecture.

 Selected Publications